Ajinvr/BookMyTurf/server/readme backend status.md

 delete review

 pending routes
-availble time slots for each turf - its a web scoket with realtime slot update (buildng in progress) order - planing do after creating frontend . i think it will be easy to do the payment integration that way  and also sendig email for ever order to user search
+availble time slots for each turf - its a web scoket with realtime time slot update (buildng in progress) order - planing do after creating frontend . i think it will be easy to do the payment integration that way  and also sendig email for ever order to user search - not started